JdeRobot/BehaviorMetrics/CONTRIBUTING.md

-# Contributing to Behavior Studio
+# Contributing to Behavior Metrics

 Thanks for your interest on contributing!